 No list of good supervisory skills is complete without mentioning the ability to think and react quickly and efficiently.
 You may need to be able to strategize and make decisions based on an individual situation, rather than trying to follow a rigid protocol.
 Be flexible and creative in your problem-solving, and do not be afraid to implement new ideas.
 Doing so can give your team more confidence and trust in your ability to lead.

-Confidence and positivity
+5. Confidence and positivity

 Your attitude and demeanor are contagious and can greatly influence the atmosphere in your workplace.
 Try to approach each day and situation with positivity and optimism.
 Also, focus on showing confidence both in yourself and your team.
 As much as possible, show passion for the company and its objectives and inspire your team members can share that excitement.
 Supervisors lead by example as often as they lead by command.

-Related: How to Succeed at a New Job
+Related: How To Succeed at a New Job

 While you will be required to keep some matters private, such as sensitive employee information or company trade secrets, try to operate as transparently as possible.
 Being a great supervisor means being honest and direct with your employees.
 Share with your staff any department or organization successes, failures, opportunities or concerns, as you deem appropriate.

 Treat your employees more like equal team members than as subordinates.
 Rather than issuing a steady stream of orders and commands and expecting staff to stay on task, try to include them in the decision-making and strategizing processes.
 Treat them as partners and encourage collaboration.

 Read more: 6 Tips for Effective Teamwork

-Willingness to learn
+8. Willingness to learn

-Just because you are a team leader does not mean you know everything there is to know about your job, your career or your industry.
+Just because you're a team leader does not mean you know everything there is to know about your job, your career or your industry.
 The best supervisor is always trying to enhance his or her skills and knowledge.
 You can learn not only from the people and employees around you but also from self-education opportunities provided through your workplace or online.
 Share what you learn with your team members, and encourage them to pursue their continued professional development as well.